I think we're making progress.

 That is, if you were watching with the sound on.

-As St. Petersburg College's social media whiz, Alexa Heinrich, reminded Taco Bell's marketing team, upwards of 85% of social media users scroll through their feeds – with the audio off, not to mention those with visual or hearing impairments.
+As St. Petersburg College's social media manager, Alexa Heinrich, reminded Taco Bell's marketing team, upwards of 85% of social media users scroll through their feeds – with the audio off, not to mention those with visual or hearing impairments.
 In all those cases, consumers not only miss the message – they don't even know who the video is for.

 As Heinrich wrote, “Digital accessibility should be a priority for everyone involved in the marketing process, no matter where they sit on the company org chart.
 Being conscious of how inclusive your content is means better marketing and a better overall experience for your entire audience.”

 By the way, it wasn't long before Taco Bell added those much-needed captions to their spot, and reposted the video:

 We got SO excited about our potato announcement, we forgot to make sure everyone could understand him.
 Captioned spud HERE… 💜🥔 pic.twitter.com/sYk4PVBGwW